My work focuses on the computational content of deductive systems, from the perspective of graphical deduction systems.

 Currently, I am exploring the geometric structure of cells in higher categories from a computational perspective.
 Higher categories are rich algebraic objects: n-dimensional cells can be composed in n different ways, which are related via the exchange law.
 We still know little about the computational complexity of the resulting theory.
 My work focuses on the word problem for these structures, which was studied first by Makkai in 2005.
 I am reusing notions from low-dimensional algebra (such as rewriting systems or automatic structures) and adapt them to this higher-dimensional version.

 My long term goal is to apply diagrammatic reasoning to Export-Transform-Load systems such as OpenRefine.
 These systems have a notion of operation (atomic change in a database column) which is very well captured by symmetric monoidal theories.
-Modelling series of operations as morphisms in a finitely presented category would be very useful, for instance to analyze data flows during the transformations, allowing to rearrange a workflow without changing its effects on the data.
+Modelling series of operations as morphisms in a finitely presented category is very useful, for instance to analyze data flows during the transformations, allowing to rearrange a workflow without changing its effects on the data.
+I am working towards implementing this in OpenRefine.
 Other open source projects can be found on my GitHub profile.

 - Antonin Delpeuch and Jamie Vicary, Normal forms for planar connected string diagrams, Workshop on Higher Dimensional Rewriting and Applications, FLOC, Oxord, 7 July 2018, arXiv:1804.07832